sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/index.md

 We offer a 401(k) for US-based employees with both traditional (pre-tax) and Roth options to help you save for retirement while saving on taxes.
 The 401(k) is administered by [Human Interest](https://humaninterest.com/) and has several low-fee Vanguard funds available as investment options.

 For a more detailed breakout of our benefits and perks, see [this page](../index.md)

+### Leave of Absence

+We offer medical leave policies to all full-time teammates, providing them with time off to care for themselves or a family member as they recover from a serious health condition. you can read more about our Leave of Absence policy [here](leave-of-absence.md).